 Note: Prior to submitting an application to operate a new caravan park or alter existing premises, you need to ensure any relevant Planning, Trade Waste, Building and/or Plumbing approvals have been granted.
 A caravan park licence to operate CAN NOT be granted if relevant Planning, Building and Plumbing approvals have not been granted.

 Step 1: Application Form

-An application for approval is to be made to Council's Environmental Health Section along with the relevant form, fee and plans.
+An application for approval is to be made to Council's Environmental Health Unit along with the relevant form, fee and plans.
 The relevant new application form is to be completed in its entirety including submitting all relevant information required on the form.

 AF-CP01 – Caravan Park Licence – New Premises Application Form

 AF-CP02 – Caravan Park Licence – Amend Existing Licence Application Form